 My firing method depends on the type of form, glaze and desired result.
 I fire primarily in gas kilns for specific glaze effects, but will occasionally in electric kilns when appropriate.
 I prefer woodfiring for the inherent variation it imparts, despite the great effort required and the high loss rate.
 Those that survive a woodfire bear the scars of their difficult journey, making them ever more unique and beautiful.

-My work has been selected for the KC Clay Guild Teabowl National in 2022, 2023 and 2024 and I have exhibited in the NoBo Arts District Bus Stop Gallery.
+My work has been selected for the KC Clay Guild Teabowl National in 2022-2025, I have exhibited in the NoBo Arts District Bus Stop Gallery and have had work in several juried shows including the 2025 New England Wood Firing Conference.

 I'm a Boulder, CO based potter who discovered clay after a "date night" with my partner at the local pottery studio.
 I was immediately hooked and started researching different traditions.
 I fell in love with Japanese pottery, and in particular, the irregular and sculptural nature of the Mino-style teabowls from the 16th century.
 I have been learning everything I can about Japanese forms, materials and methods since.